tikokito123/Go-authenticate/ReadME.md

 - terraform on your local machine if you want to test it locally

-- AWS account with credantioals, if you want the app running on your account
+- AWS account with credentials, if you want the app running on your account

 - github account